fatso12/PullPal/README.md

 ## AI-Powered Pull Request Reviewer 🚀

-PullPal combines the capabilities of OpenAI 🧠 and Azure DevOps ⚙️ to automate the review process for pull requests.
-It periodically fetches active pull requests from Azure DevOps, analyzes the code changes using OpenAI's specified model, and posts the review comments directly on the pull request threads.
+PullPal combines the capabilities of OpenAI/Meta-LLama 🧠 and Azure DevOps ⚙️ to automate the review process for pull requests. when triggred by webhook Pullpal fetches active pull requests from Azure DevOps, analyzes the code changes using OpenAI's specified model or Meta-llama, and posts the review comments directly on the pull request threads.
+## Available Branch
+- main - for OpenAI intergration
+- Meta-llama - for Meta-llama intergration

 How to Use: